-- ♣ The fundamental approach is a positive one where we promote, recognise and praise and reward good behaviour. - Every member of the school community must be made to feel valued and respected.
+- ♣ The fundamental approach is a positive one where we promote, recognise, praise and reward good behaviour. - Every member of the school community must be made to feel valued and respected. - ♣ Each person must be treated fairly and this policy must be consistently applied. - ♣ We will provide an environment where everyone can feel safe and happy. - We will promote good relationships so that all members of the school will be able to live and work together.
+As a result, learning will be the main focus of the School. - We encourage pupils to have a sense of personal responsibility for their own behaviour by: making the right choice, understanding the consequences of their actions and by reflecting on their decisions - this enables pupils to develop their personal skills which will be useful for their future life. - ♣ When a pupil has behaved in an unacceptable manner, an appropriate sanction is put in place. - ♣ When a pupil has behaved in an unacceptable manner but has learnt from the experience, the incident is forgotten and a fresh start is given - as we are a Catholic school, it is crucial we forgive and allow pupils to learn from their mistakes. - ♣ We will use the principles of Nurture in supporting pupils with their behaviour recognising for example that all behaviour is communication.
+When a pupil is displaying a pattern of poor behaviour, we have a responsibility to consider why the pupil is behaving in this manner - why is this happening?
+What are they trying to tell us?
+Discuss the situation with Senior Leaders as there might be a bigger picture - possibly turning into a safeguarding/ child protection issue.

-- Each person must be treated fairly and this policy must be consistently applied. - We will provide an environment where everyone can feel safe and happy. - We will promote good relationships so that all members of the school will be able to live and work together.
-As a result, learning will be the main priority of the School. - ♣ We encourage pupils to have a sense of personal responsibility for their own behaviour by: making the right choice, understanding the consequences of their actions and by reflecting on their decisions - this enables pupils to develop their personal skills which will be useful for their future life. - ♣ When a pupil has behaved in an unacceptable manner, an appropriate sanction is put in place. - ♣ When a pupil has behaved in an unacceptable manner but has learnt from the experience, the incident is forgotten and a fresh start is given - as we are a Catholic school, it is crucial we forgive and allow pupils to learn from their mistakes. - ♣ When a pupil is displaying a pattern of poor behaviour, we have a responsibility to consider why the pupil is behaving in this manner.
-Reference to the Child Protection Policy might be needed. - ♣ Poor behaviour can be set off by specific triggers, we need to identify these and monitor these patterns of behaviour and act if necessary. - ♣ Where necessary, we will work in partnership with outside agencies to support a child with their behaviour and implement fully any appropriate strategies that are suggested.
+- ♣ Poor behaviour can be set off by specific triggers for individual children.
+We need to identify these and monitor patterns of behaviour.
+Where possible, we need to reduce the impact of the triggers for these children. - We will work in partnership with outside agencies to support a child with their behaviour and implement fully any appropriate strategies that are suggested e.g. BCCS counsellor's advice, guidance from Early Help practitioners and professional's advice from the Emotional Well-being and Mental Health Service (EWMHS).